Dear filmmakers,

 What are these increases based on?

-Rather than make a single, substantially larger, rate increase that will sustain operations for the next decade might have adversely impacted filmmaking, our intent is to make a more modest rate increase now with annual rate increases based on CPI.
-The annual increases will begin on January 1, 2026.
+This annual increases will begin on January 1, 2026.
 Future rate increases will be published in October prior to the annual CPI increases being effective in January.

 My budget is already finalized.
-I’ve allocated all the money, but my film won’t be ready for submission by October 1.
+I’ve allocated all the money, but my film won’t be ready for submission by January 1.
 Will there be any exception for me?

 Unfortunately, we cannot make any exceptions.
-However, any filmmaker who begins the rating process prior to October 1, 2024 will secure the current rate, even if the film is not sent to CARA until after that date.
+However, any filmmaker who begins the rating process prior to January 1, 2026 will secure the current rate, even if the film is not sent to CARA until after that date.

 Will there be discounts for MPA members?